bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 To manage our resources if the mempool overflows and we are, for example, running on a device that has limited memory, we can't keep everything that we ever learn about because sometimes there's just more transactions than fit into our memory so we'll have to know which ones we want to keep.
 And in case we have multiple transactions that we want to relay at the same time, we also use the information in the mempool to decide which ones we prioritize.
 I don't know how many of you have a good idea of how the mempool works today in Bitcoin Core, so I'm gonna talk a little bit about that.

+## Ancestor Sets

 The mempool currently uses something called an ancestor set to decide which transactions will be picked into the block next.
-Ffor every single transaction, we look at what other transactions have to go into the block before them, their ancestors.
+For every single transaction, we look at what other transactions have to go into the block before them, their ancestors.
 And this is the context by which we can decide how interesting it is to pick a transaction into the block next.
 So if we look at this very simple example with five transactions, we can think about what the dependencies for each transaction is.
 For example, transaction A doesn't have any ancestors and its ancestor fee rate is one sat per vByte.